Editorial: Hints Napier's $41m Aquatic Centre dream is almost dead in the water

-The so-called "renegade" councillors who disagreed with the decision to go ahead with the $41m Napier Aquatic Centre look set to multiply.
+The so-called "renegade" councillors who disagreed with the decision to go ahead with the $41 million Napier Aquatic Centre look set to multiply.

 And with that shift, one of Jack's pet projects for the city he oversees could be dead in the water.